 An avid racing fan and petrol head who built and raced Stock Cars at Roy Hesketh Circuit Dust Bowl back in the good old days of the 60s and 70s. and went onto win the 1969 championship in Pietermaritzburg.

-After working in the Merchant Navy and Zambia as an engineer at the Mufulira copper mine eventually opened his own engineering business in North Wales and then in 2000 moved to live in Spain.
+After working in the Merchant Navy and Zambia as an engineer at the Mufulira copper mine eventually opened his own engineering business in the UK and then in 2000 moved to live in Spain.

 Nigel founded the Child Migrants Compensation Trust in 2002 to help child migrants get compensation for the horrific abuse they suffered.

-A book on Roy Hesketh Heritage is in the process of being written by Nigel and should be published soon.
+Five books on Roy Hesketh Heritage are in the process of being written by Nigel Owen and should be published soon.